 Not so fast, Coulter says.
 "The BMR calculator already factors in the calories you burn with your workouts, so you shouldn't add them in again," she explains.
 Math club membership revoked!
 All this time I had thought my daily needs were 500 calories higher than they really were.
 No wonder I'd been maintaining instead of losing.

 5. I work out regularly.

 I know, I know.
 How can an exercise routine make you gain?
 For starters, people tend to eat more when they work out, either because they feel they've "earned it," or because they're overestimating how much they've burned — or both.
 "This is especially true in the early stages of a fitness program, when your body is getting used to the decrease in calories consumed and the increase in calories burned," Finger says.
 (Read: You're freaking hungry.)

-But here's the real shocker: Working out can make you retain water.
+Working out can also make you retain water.
 "To ensure that you don't get dehydrated, the plasma in your bloodstream will store an extra 2 to 4 pounds of water," explains Michele S. Olson, Ph.D., a professor of exercise science at Auburn University at Montgomery in Alabama.
 "You'll always carry that extra water unless you become inactive; it's not fat or muscle, but simply superhydration.
 It's a good thing."
 It's also a good thing to keep chugging H2O, which can, counterintuitively, help minimize additional water retention.
 So I'll take Olson's advice and stay active, well-hydrated...and off the scale.
 And I'll also remember that exercise is more about overall fitness and health than weight, and yes, gaining muscle can mean a shift up on the scale.
 (And that's a good thing to feel stronger and burn more fat over time.)

 6. I'm a stress case.